micapam/jm-info/content/posts/2020-08-19-danuquecla.md

 thumb: vinca.jpg
 kind: article
 published: true
 tags:
   - drama
   - book
 ---

 Since 2001, I've been reading about the Copper and Bronze Ages of Europe, with a view to writing a work of fiction set sometime in that era.
-Over time, many of the specifics have changed: the time period, the location, the literary form, the characters, the story.
-I first conceived of it as a novel along the lines of J. H. Rosny _ainé_'s _Guerre de Feu_ or Jim Crace's _The Gift of Stones_.
-Currently, I'm working instead on a verse drama that will form part of a cycle, to which I've given the working title _Danuquécla_.
+At first, I intended to write a novel along the lines of J. H. Rosny _ainé_'s _Guerre de Feu_ or Jim Crace's _The Gift of Stones_, but over time the project has changed shape, and I'm currently working on a verse drama that will form part of a cycle, to which I've given the working title _Danuquécla_.
 It's possible that that may also change; the project continues.

 This page is a catch-all for things I've written about this, my longest-running writing project, the one from which I've been distracted many times, but to which I keep returning.
 I'll keep this page updated with links to everything of mine that's published anywhere about the project.
 Eventually (hopefully) there will be some actual literary work, which I will announce here too.